jdonlan/java-dev/storage/sqlite.md

 ![](sqlite.png)

 ##Creating a Table
-Tables are creating using a “CREATE TABLE” statement and are named using a string value that does not contain spaces.
+Tables are creating using a "CREATE TABLE" statement and are named using a string value that does not contain spaces.
 The table name is followed by the column names and types, separated by commas, and listed within parentheses.

 Create a table of articles that stores the title, description, publish date, and the URL of the story.